daisubc/daisubc.github.io/_profiles/Joel Della Siega.md

 year_start: 2021
 title: Joel Della Siega
 biography: >
-  I was born and raised in Vancouver and I am in my fourth and final year of a Chemical and Biological Engineering undergrad.
-I am interested in the applications of machine learning to aid the development of regenerative medical therapies.
-I am a former varsity athlete (national champion high jumper) who still stays quite active and enjoys playing any and all sports.
-My spare time is spent coaching high jump, tutoring, and playing sports.
+  Joel was born and raised in Vancouver and is completing his fourth year of a Chemical and Biological Engineering undergrad.
+He has past experience with regenerative medicine research with the Piret Group.
+He is most interested in the applications of machine learning to aid the development of regenerative medical therapies.
+He has a background as a varsity athlete at UBC and as a national-level high jumper.
+He spends his spare time coaching high jump, playing sports, and tutoring.
 linkedin: http://www.linkedin.com/in/joel-della-siega-1a3115197
 ---